weka/docs-weka-io/usage/events/list-of-events.md

 IntegrityCheckFinished|DEBUG|Integrity check has finished.
 IntegrityCheckIssue|CRITICAL|Found a data integrity issue IntegrityCheckStarted|DEBUG|Integrity check has started.
-IntegrityCheckTransientIssue|DEBUG|Found a transient state which is expected to be encountered.
-Can be ignored, unless it persists.
+IntegrityCheckTransientIssue|DEBUG|Found a transient state that is expected to be encountered.
+It can be ignored unless it persists.
 In which case a non transient issue event will be produced
 ManualOverrideStall|WARNING|A service has been manually overridden and stalled.
 MetadataCommitQueueHang|MINOR|Bucket step down due to hanging metadata commit queue ObjectStoreAttachedToFilesystem|INFO|The object store is attached to the filesystem.
 ObjectStoreFinishedDetachingFromFilesystem|INFO|The object store finished detaching from the filesystem.
 ObjectStoreStartedDetachingFromFilesystem|INFO|The object store started detaching from the filesystem.
-QuotaGraceExpired|WARNING|Directory soft capacity quota has been reached and grace period expired QuotaHardLimitReached|WARNING|Directory hard capacity quota has been reached RAIDDataBlockReadFailureInSnaphashDump|WARNING|Failed to read data block from RAID when dumping the snapshot manifest RAIDMDReadFailureInSnaphashDump|WARNING|Failed to read metadata block from RAID when dumping the snapshot manifest
+QuotaGraceExpired|WARNING|Directory soft capacity quota has been reached, and grace period expired QuotaHardLimitReached|WARNING|Directory hard capacity quota has been reached RAIDDataBlockReadFailureInSnaphashDump|WARNING|Failed to read data block from RAID when dumping the snapshot manifest RAIDMDReadFailureInSnaphashDump|WARNING|Failed to read metadata block from RAID when dumping the snapshot manifest